Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2024/end-credits.md

 slug: end-credits
 ---

+An update on the research situation is due for a long time.
+What follows is a condensation of my experiences over the past year, leading up to the end of my degree.

+## The Seventh Semester

 I tried to live my seventh semester like a typical grad student.
 Two very light courses, Two projects heading towards publication, one course to TA and managing my applications on the side (TOEFL/GRE/essays etc).
 This constitutes